“Turning I would to I did is the grammar of growing up.”

 On another note, I recently read Anthony Marra’s “The Tsar of Love and Techno,” a collection of interconnected short stories that thematically revolve around one painting and the way it and the place it portrays affect a handful of characters’ lives over the course of several decades, primarily in Siberia and Chechnya.
 The story weaves together time and place and people, binding them though many don’t realize how they’ve been bound, and I remember putting it down after reading the final page, thinking: Wow.
 We’ve come full circle.

 I have a special fascination and appreciation for the connectedness of ideas, especially when an author can craft a story that casts this link like a subtly shifting shadow: it never quite leaves your vision, but when the sun hits it just right, you catch a clear, glimmering fragment of truth.
-You start to wonder how you never saw it before: that way it holds you still.
+You start to wonder how you never saw it before: the way it holds you still.

 Life is like this.
 We see it all in fragments.
 Ideas are much the same way.
 Inspiration, too, is often a ghost.
 Occasionally seen, but always fleeting.
 We have to carve our own paths and make our own inspiration, and if by chance, we have one of those moments where the words are clear and the music is alive, we should jump on the chance to complete the process.